officelifehq/docs/docs/documentation/manage/company-management.md

 ### Defining the company’s currency

 By default, when you create your OfficeLife account, your account is assigned a default currency automatically: USD, or US dollars.
-You can change this in Adminland very easily.
+You can change this in Adminland.

-Simply go to Adminland section, under general, and indicate which currency is the default in your company.
+Go to Adminland section, under general, and indicate which currency is the default in your company.

 ::: tip Rules